 Timesheet categories define the type of work you’re tracking time against.

 To edit, or add new, timesheet categories, navigate to Settings > Timesheet Settings.
 Here is a quick FAQ on how to add Timesheet Categories.
-These categories can be billable or non-billable.
+These categories can be billable or non-billable, payable or non-payable.

 Timesheet categories can also be created on the Project Settings page.

 Existing Timesheet Categories can also be archived so that they can’t be used until enabled.
 Once the ‘Is Disabled’ flag is checked the ‘Is Default’ flag will be automatically disabled.

 Figure: Create Timesheet Categories in Settings > Timesheet Categories

 Note: When calculating Timesheet Costs, we prioritize the Timesheet Category Cost Rate over the Person Cost Rate.
 If you would prefer to use use the Person Cost Rate, then do not enter a cost rate for Timesheet Categories on that project.

 You can learn about the Project Settings page here.